gkellogg/gkellogg.github.io/_posts/2012-03-18-a-new-rdfa-test-harness.md

 ## Styling the User Interface

-I&#8217;m no designer, but I like a good looking and efficient user interface.
+I'm no designer, but I like a good looking and efficient user interface.
 Fortunately, the people at Twitter do too,

 and they released [Bootstrap.js](http://twitter.github.com/bootstrap/index.html) as a means of tackling common problems.
-I won&#8217;t go into detail here, but check out
+I won't go into detail here, but check out

 their [example page](http://twitter.github.com/bootstrap/examples.html) to get an idea of the things you can do with Bootstrap.

-What I immediately noticed about it is that I didn&#8217;t really need to worry about layout.
+What I immediately noticed about it is that I didn't really need to worry about layout.
 Note that you can even run

 the Test Suite from an iPhone!